PATCH

 Conditional patch

-A client sends an If-Unmodified-Since header to prevent modifying a resource already changed by another client.
+A conditional request using If-Unmodified-Since prevents modifying a resource already changed by another client.
 If the resource was modified after the given timestamp, the server returns 412 Precondition Failed.

 Request